What is the Pupil Premium?

-Our inclusion team leader is Mrs Sibbald and she is responsible for the Pupil Premium strategy in the school, alongside the Headteacher.
+Our Pupil Premium champion is Mrs Kelly and she is responsible for the Pupil Premium strategy in the school, alongside the Headteacher.
 She is your first point of contact should you have any further questions.

 Our Safeguarding and SEND Governor, Mr Jamie Ward, also has responsibility of oversight in this area.